silverstripe/silverstripe-blog/README.md

 MetaWeblogController::$RESTRICT_POST_TO_OWNER - restrict postings to the user defined as 'owner' in the blog holder (default: false)

+In order to activate RSD you have to put $RSDLink in Page.ss, or BlogHolder.ss (if it is located in templates, and not Layout).
+After doing this, just point the blog service to the BlogHolder's url during that service's configuration.

 ## Comments and Spam Protection